Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators

 The Anderson transition at $\etastar$ creates a structure directly analogous to the second stability regime in MHD ballooning theory.
 Below $\etailin$, no modes are unstable.
-Between $\etailin$ and $\etastar$, modes are linearly unstable \emph{and} extended in ballooning space, so they drive cross-field transport.
+Between $\etailin$ and $\etastar$, modes are linearly unstable \emph{and} extended in ballooning space.
 Above $\etastar$, modes remain linearly unstable but are now Anderson-localized: their eigenfunctions are exponentially confined in ballooning space and cannot sustain coherent cross-field perturbations.
-This is the low-transport second regime (Fig.~\ref{fig:eigenfunctions}).

-In MHD ballooning theory, the second stability boundary arises from linear restabilization by the Shafranov shift; here it arises from topological localization of the eigenmodes by the quasiperiodic curvature spectrum.
-The connection between eigenmode localization and transport suppression is physically well-motivated --- localized eigenfunctions cannot drive coherent cross-field flux --- but has not yet been derived rigorously and remains a prediction of the theory, and can be tested by nonlinear gyrokinetic simulation at $\etai > \etastar$.
+This is conjectured to be the low-transport second regime.
+In MHD ballooning theory, the second stability boundary arises from linear restabilization by the Shafranov shift; here it arises from topological localisation of the eigenmodes by the quasiperiodic curvature spectrum.
+The connection between eigenmode localisation and transport suppression is physically well-motivated --- localized eigenfunctions cannot drive coherent cross-field flux --- but has not yet been derived rigorously and remains a prediction of the theory, to be tested by simulations and experiment.